 Your credit score suffers when your credit report contains derogatory information (e.g., late payments, unpaid or paid collection events, charge-offs, debt settlements, etc.).
 You can negotiate an item’s removal with a debt collector by using a pay for delete letter.
 It may not work, but it’s certainly worth a try since it is a legal request.

-The gist of a pay for delete letter is an offer: You’ll pay some or all of the amount you owe, after which the collector will remove the derogatory item from your credit report.
+The gist of a pay for delete letter is an offer: You’ll pay some or all of the amount you owe, after which the collector will remove the derogatory item from your credit report, sometimes known as a goodwill deletion.
 That’s a win-win, as an item hurting your credit score is removed, and your collector receives at least some of the money you owe.

 Procedurally, you should first request a debt validation letter from the collector verifying it has accurate information about your debt.
 You can request the letter within 30 days of the initial contact from the collector.
 If the letter reports accurate debt (i.e., the amount owed, the identity of the original creditor, etc.), you can then follow up within the next 30 days with a pay for delete letter.

 However, if you don’t recognize or agree with the debt in question, you can request the collector to prove you legally owe the money.
 If it cannot provide proof, it must drop its collection account request.
 This won’t automatically remove the item from your credit report, but you can request that as part of the dispute.